Converting Strings to Integers in Python

 int("z", 36) # Returns 35

 The output is always a Python integer in base 10, regardless of the input base.
-The conversion works by assigning each character a numeric value within its base and computing the positional sum.
 There is no "hex integer" or "binary integer" type in Python — there is only int, and the base you supply tells the parser how to read the input string.

 Pro Tip